dinfio/dinfio/README.md

-# Welcome to the Dinfio Programming Language
+# Welcome to Dinfio Programming Language

+Dinfio is on the way to Open Source in the next few months!